Andinoacara coeruleopunctatus

-Andinoacara coeruleopunctatus, is a species of fish in the family Cichlidae in the order Perciformes, found in Central America on both the Atlantic slope of Panama and the Pacific slope of Costa Rica in the Coto River.
+Andinoacara coeruleopunctatus, also known as chogorro and blue-point flag cichlid, is a species of fish in the family Cichlidae.
+It is found in Central America on both the Atlantic slope of Panama and the Pacific slope of Costa Rica in the Coto River.

 Description

 Males can reach a length of 14.5 cm total in length.

 Spawning

 The fish is an open bottom spawner which produces eggs by the hundreds.
 Both parents care for their eggs and fry until the fry are free-swimming for a week.